fenago/ml-workshop/lab_guides/Lab_6.md

 *preparation* and *creation* stages to build a comprehensive machine learning problem.

 Note

-For the exercises and activities within this chapter, you will need to have Python 3.7, NumPy, Jupyter, Pandas, and scikit-learn installed on your system.

-Let\'s consider the following scenario: you work at the principal bank in your town, and the marketing team has decided that they want to know in advance if a client is likely to subscribe to a term deposit so that they can focus their efforts on targeting those clients.

-For this, you have been provided with a dataset containing the details of current and previous marketing activities carried out by the team (the Bank Marketing Dataset that you have downloaded and explored).
-You have been asked to pre-process the dataset and compare two models so that you can select the best one.

-Follow these steps to achieve this:

-Note

-For a reminder of how to pre-process your dataset, revisit *Chapter 1*, *Introduction to Scikit-Learn*.
-On the other hand, for a reminder of how to train a supervised model, evaluate performance, and perform error analysis, revisit *Chapter 3*, *Supervised Learning -- Key Steps*, and *Chapter 4*, *Supervised Learning Algorithms: Predicting Annual Income*.
+For a reminder of how to pre-process your dataset, revisit *Lab 1*, *Introduction to Scikit-Learn*.
+On the other hand, for a reminder of how to train a supervised model, evaluate performance, and perform error analysis, revisit *Lab 3*, *Supervised Learning -- Key Steps*, and *Lab 4*, *Supervised Learning Algorithms: Predicting Annual Income*.

 1. Open a Jupyter Notebook to implement this activity and import all the required elements.

 2. Load the dataset into the notebook.
-Make sure that you load the one that was edited previously, named `bank-full-dataset.csv`, which is also available at <https://packt.live/2wnJyny>.
+Make sure that you load the one that was edited previously, named `bank-full-dataset.csv`.

 3. Select the metric that is the most appropriate for measuring the performance of the model, considering that the purpose of the study